or-anger/or-anger/README.md

 ## Hi there 👋

+I named myself "or-anger" because I love eating oranges.
+When I was choosing a name here, "oranger" came to mind, but it was already taken.
+So, I broke it down into "or" and "anger."

+Despite "anger" being part of it, I'm not an angry person.
+I just like oranges.

 <!--
 **or-anger/or-anger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.